Sunday, 22 December 2024

 2. Smartwatch with lifestyle tracking app – This group will have access to a dedicated app that provides feedback on their lifestyle choices and gentle reminders to encourage healthier habits.

 3. Smartwatch with full support, including a dashboard and digital health coach – In this group, participants will have access to a dashboard, the nudging system, and support from a digital health coach.
-AH has hired three coaches to these participants using the ConnectedLife app, which tracks health markers and provides personalised support.
+AH has hired three coaches to guide these participants using the ConnectedLife app, which tracks health markers and provides personalised support.

 This setup allows researchers to compare the impact of each level of intervention, from basic tracking to fully supported coaching.
 When asked if other health trackers might be added to the programme, Dr Yip said they are currently limiting it to Google Fitbits to maintain consistency.
 However, he noted that other devices might be included in the future.